Compliance Forms for Student-Athletes

 The Tufts University Athletic Department submits its Equity in Athletics Disclosure Act (EADA) report to the U.S. Department of Education's Office of Federal Student Aid annually.
 The Equity in Athletics Disclosure Act requires co-educational institutions of postsecondary education that participate in a Title IV, federal student financial assistance program, and have an intercollegiate athletic program, to prepare an annual report to the Department of Education on athletic participation, staffing, and revenues and expenses, by men's and women's teams.
 The Department uses this information in preparing its required report to the Congress on gender equity in intercollegiate athletics.
 Tufts' EADA report can be accessed online via the U.S. Department of Education website: Equity in Athletics Data Analysis.

-Tufts EADA reporting data for 2017 can be downloaded from the following links:
+The 2018-19 Tufts University EADA reporting data can be downloaded from the following links: